Kamigawa: Mechanics

 Betrayers of Kamigawa introduces two new mechanics to the game.
-The Ninjutsu mechanic allows a player to put a Ninja creature card from his or her hand into play tapped and attacking by paying a cost and returning an attacking, unblocked creature he or she controls to its owner's hand.
-The Offering ability allows the player to partially pay for a spell by sacrificing a creature of a certain creature type, and lets the spell be played as an instant.
+The Ninjutsu mechanic allows a player to put a Ninja creature card from their hand into play tapped and attacking by paying a cost and returning an attacking, unblocked creature he or she controls to its owner's hand.
+The Offering ability allows the player to partially pay for a spell by sacrificing a creature of a certain creature type and lets the spell be played as an instant.
 This ability is used on five Spirit creatures, the patron spirits of five non-human species in Kamigawa.
 Betrayers also features the first non-Wall creatures with defender.